Installation

 To keep multiple versions of cryoDRGN in parallel, you will need to create a new anaconda environment and re-install all the dependencies.

-If you run into any issues getting cryoDRGN installed, please file a , including all the commands you used and their output.
+If you run into any issues getting cryoDRGN installed, please file a github issue, including all the commands you used and their output.
 This Issues page is also a good place to check first if you encounter problems running our software!